 Weight restrictions - Previous requests declined by DCC Highways.
 Lifton Parish Council to ask residents if they would support the proposal for a weight restriction for vehicles on Fore Street.
-The public consultation survey results show that the majority of residents' who responded do support the proposal for a weight restriction on Fore Street.

 Village entry gates/chicanes - Impractical due to high level of heavy transport and cost, previous requests declined.